m0ru/bak/04_solution.md

 #### ES6-Modules and Bundling

-Previously we'd been including the js-files via `<script>`-tags in `index.html` which was very fragile as dependency information wasn't solely managed by the scripts themselves but also redundantly managed via this include list.
+Previously we'd been including the JS-files via `<script>`-tags in `index.html` which was very fragile as dependency information wasn't solely managed by the scripts themselves but also redundantly managed via this include list.
 Also, it depended heavily on angular's dependency-injection mechanism, thus even utility-modules had to use that or expose themselves to global scope (and then be included in right order, lest they crash during startup).
 A less standardized variant here would have been to use the AMD-^[Asynchronous Module Definition: <http://requirejs.org/docs/whyamd.html>] or CommonJS^[CommonJS: <http://requirejs.org/docs/commonjs.html>]-syntaxes.
 A small caveat here, is that we still have to use the angularjs dependency-injection mechanism, thus causing redundant dependency managemant, but now the duplication is contained in the same file (once as `import`-statement at the top of a view- or component-script and once in the angularjs-module-declaration at the bottom).

-As browsers can't directly load these modules, however, it's necessary to use a script that loads them on-demand at runtime, like systemjs^[<https://github.com/systemjs/systemjs>], or a bundler, that compiles all javascript-module together into a single javascript-file during the build-process.
+As browsers can't directly load these modules, however, it's necessary to use a script that loads them on-demand at runtime, like systemjs^[<https://github.com/systemjs/systemjs>], or a bundler, that compiles all JavaScript-module together into a single JavaScript-file during the build-process.
 Such a bundle can that can then be included via a `<script>`-tag.
 We started of with the "JavasScript Package Manager"^[<https://jspm.io/>], short jspm, that provides a convenient command-line-utility for installing packages (`jspm install npm:<pkgname>`) and handles the systemjs-integration.
 Including it in a page is as simple as running `npm install jspm && jspm init` and adding the following to one's `index.html`:

 ```html
 <script src="jspm_packages/system.js"></script>